-We work with these incredible partners to identify awesome kids who could use a leg up.
+We work with incredible people around the country running high-impact organizations that serve children in high-poverty/high-trauma communities.
 Our partners help ensure no child goes without—regardless of life circumstances.

 Los Angeles, CA